-Exercise helps your muscles heal which can become damaged as a result of no exercise during addiction or exercising on an unhealthy body in addiction.
+- Exercise helps your muscles heal, which can become damaged due to no exercise during addiction or exercising on an unhealthy body in addiction.
 Strength and flexibility are good for the body and the heart.

-Exercise is an opportunity to process your own thoughts after periods of therapeutic treatment.
+- Exercise is an opportunity to process your own thoughts after periods of treatment.
 Outside of group processing, didactic lectures, and alternative therapies, exercise is a time you have to yourself to think.

-Exercise is a boost for self-esteem.
-Watching your body heal and progress is an assuring sign that you are growing in recovery and you are capable of change as well as accomplishing your goals, one day at a time.
+- Exercise is a boost for self-esteem.
+Watching your body heal and progress is an assuring sign that you are growing in recovery and you are capable of change and accomplishing your goals, one day at a time.

-Exercise is a healthy alternative way of producing dopamine, the neurotransmitter which produces signals of pleasure, a key component in the process of addiction in the brain
+- Exercise is a healthy alternative way of producing dopamine, the neurotransmitter that produces pleasure signals, a key component in the process of addiction in the brain.

-Regular exercise, diet, and nutrition, are part of the well rounded program at Design For Change where our clients are learning that there is freedom in recover and everyone is capable of recovering.
-For more information, call us today at (877) 267-3646.
+Regular exercise, diet, and nutrition are part of the well-rounded program at Design For Change.
+Our clients are learning that there is the freedom to recover, and everyone is capable of recovering.